943685519/New-to-NLP/README.md

 # New-to-NLP
-Some exercise for Natural Language Processing beginners.
+Some codes for Natural Language Processing beginners.